-- 1. Chief Scientist Co-ordinate the program, senior staff supervision, data analyses, reporting. - 2.
-Field Coordinator, Responsible for field logistics, tagging protocols, supervision of tagging staff. - 3.
-4 Senior Tagging technicians. - 4.
-Promotions/Liaison/support officer - 5.
-1 administrator and 1 secretary - 6.
-3 field technicians in the main landing ports in charge of tag recoveries.
+- 1) Chief Scientist: Coordinate the program, senior staff supervision, data analyses, reporting - 2) Field Coordinator: Responsible for field logistics, tagging protocols, supervision of tagging staff - 3) 4 Senior Tagging technicians. - 4) Promotions/Liaison/support officer - 5) 1 administrator and 1 secretary - 6) 3 field technicians at the main landing ports in charge of tag recoveries

-Ad hoc support by in-country scientist experts in tagging would also be very useful and could be used instead of the Tagging Staff in some components of the tagging program.
+Ad hoc support by in-country scientists who are experts in tagging would also be very useful and could be used instead of the tagging staff in some components of the tagging program.
 The program should ensure that all taggers have a full tagging efficiency, reducing as much as possible the immediate tagging mortality or loss of tags.
-The use of the same bait boat and of the same Tagging Staff during most tagging operations, a method used by the IOTC, might be considered.
+The use of the same baitboat and of the same tagging staff during most tagging operations, a method used by the IOTC, might be considered.

 From past experience in historic tagging programs coordinated by ICCAT, it was evidenced that many recaptured tags for which data are not validated and corrected at the time of the report are then not usable for the majority of scientific studies.
-Keeping in mind the costs of a Tagging Program, the validation and the potential correction of recoveries in a short time as well as a detailed report of the released fishes are an important issue in all large Tagging Programs.
-These activities, and the continuous update of a specific friendly user Tagging data base, are important tasks which justify the recruitment of a Tagging Staff, even if the contributions of national scientists and ICCAT secretariat are essential.
+Keeping in mind the costs of a tagging program, the validation and the potential correction of recoveries in a short time as well as a detailed report of the released fishes are an important issue in all large tagging programs.
+These activities, and the continuous update of a specific friendly user tagging data base, are important tasks which justify the recruitment of a tagging staff, even if the contributions of national scientists and ICCAT Secretariat are essential.

 Estimation of tag reporting rates should also be an important target in the tagging program.
-For estimates of fishing mortality, and to a lesser extent natural mortality estimates, of tagged fish, tagging results need to be representative of mortality rates of the population in general, and estimates of tag-reporting rates for all significant fisheries must be obtained.
+For estimates of fishing mortality and, to a lesser extent, natural mortality, estimates of tagged fish tagging results need to be representative of mortality rates of the population in general, and estimates of tag-reporting rates for all significant fisheries must be obtained.
 For purse seine fisheries, this estimate of reporting rates can easily be accomplished by means of a tag-seeding experiment, and a lot of emphasis should be given on doing such a tag-seeding experiment before and during the entire tagging program.

 The tagging program should also include a wide range of publicity and rewards that are essential in the success of such a large scale program in order to maximize the report of tagged fishes.
-These publicity actions should, for instance, cover (1) appropriate incentives for the return of tags - attractive cash rewards, caps, t-shirts, etc., (2) Prompt payment of rewards, along with a letter to the tag finder advising full details of the tagged fish, (3) Widespread multilingual publicity regarding the program via tagging posters, (4) ads in local newspapers, radio, TV to advertise special events such as tag lotteries, (5) Regular visits of fisheries officers to unloading ports to personally ensure that the tag return process is functioning smoothly.
+These publicity actions should, for instance, cover (1) appropriate incentives for the return of tags, i.e., attractive cash rewards, caps, t-shirts, etc.; (2) prompt payment of rewards, along with a letter to the tag finder advising full details of the tagged fish; (3) widespread multilingual publicity regarding the program via tagging posters; (4) ads in local newspapers, radio, TV to advertise special events such as tag lotteries; and (5) regular visits of fisheries officers to unloading ports to personally ensure that the tag return process is functioning smoothly.

-Timetable-Cost and financing plan
+Timetable-cost and financing plan

-The main AOTTP tagging operations would be conducted for a period of 2 years by 3 pole and line vessels, but a number of small scale and exploratory tagging, promotional pilot projects, should be conducted before and during the AOTTP.
+The main AOTTP tagging operations would be conducted for a period of two years by three pole and line vessels, but a number of small scale and exploratory tagging, promotional pilot projects, should be conducted before and during the AOTTP.